SeaSharpe/RequirementAnalysis/User Stories.md

 As a Member, I can do everything a user can do.

+As a Member, I can view the wishlists of those on my friends and family list.

 As a Member, I can purchase and download games from it's descriptive page.

 As a Member, I can games to my wishlist from the browse screen or from the game's descriptive page.